dckc/awesome-ocap/README.md

       By Asheesh Laroia - 06 Feb 2015
     - [Open Source Web Apps Aren't Viable; Let's Fix That][1407]
       By Kenton Varda - 21 Jul 2014
+  - [Tahoe-LAFS](https://tahoe-lafs.org/) is a highly available
+    decentralized cloud storage system.
+Even if some of the servers fail or are taken over by an attacker, the entire file store continues to function correctly, preserving your privacy and security.
+    - 2017-01-18 v1.12.1 released

 [scap]: https://sandstorm.io/how-it-works#capabilities
 [1407]: https://sandstorm.io/news/2014-07-21-open-source-web-apps-require-federated-hosting